safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 This means if the coin is transferred to someone else, the previous owner can no longer make changes to that coin.
 The change is irreversible.

 An interesting point on this is that unlike bitcoin which must have the transaction included in a block before it's considered irreversible, safecoin is instantly irreversible.

-Note that transferring safecoin is a POST action, not a PUT, so costs nothing to perform.
-This is outlined at the bottom of the [validation section](https://github.com/maidsafe/rfcs/blob/1cd4ed22709fed673f5ce51c1d861d879abd7aec/text/0000-Unified-structured-data/0000-Unified-structured-data.md#validation) of the unified structured data rfc.
-This is a big advantage over bitcoin, where every change to ownership costs money.
-Lightning network will go a long way to improving that for bitcoin, but at the added cost of complexity.

 [Back to Table Of Contents](#irreversible_toc)